Department of Epidemiology: December 1

 Currently enrolled students:

 To apply to the MCH Program, contact either Kitty Andert (Department of Health Services) or Kate O'Brien (Department of Epidemiology).
-You will need to provide a supplemental statement of purpose (see above directions) and meet with either Melissa Schiff or Colleen Huebner to review MCH program requirements, curriculum, and financial aid.
+You will need to provide a supplemental statement of purpose (see above directions) and meet with Melissa Schiff to review MCH program requirements, curriculum, and financial aid.

 An in-person or telephone interview with one MCH Program faculty member is highly recommended.
-If you are interested in MCH epidemiology, contact Melissa Schiff or Marcia Williams.
-If you are interested in MCH health services, contact Colleen Huebner or Rosa Solorio.
+If you are interested in MCH epidemiology, contact Melissa Schiff.
+If you are interested in MCH health services, contact Rosa Solorio.
 Interviews must be completed by mid-December for students entering the following summer or autumn quarters and by the application deadlines listed above for currently enrolled students.